moxystudio/next-intl/README.md

 #### Custom policies

-You may want to create a custom policy that suits a certain use-case.
-One common example is to have a policy that matches against the locale saved in the account preferences of authenticated users.
+You may want to create custom policies for certain use-cases.
+One common use-case is to have a policy that matches against the locale saved in the account preferences of authenticated users.

 A policy is a simple object that must have a `match` method and optionally a `watch`, `act` and `save` methods.
 Please check out the built-in [policies](src/policies) to know how to implement one.